biocore/songbird/README.md

 You can run Songbird as a standalone tool from the command-line or as a [QIIME 2](https://qiime2.org) plugin.
 Either works!

+### The "Redsea" dataset
+This README's tutorials use a subset of the [Redsea metagenome dataset](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5315489/) as an example dataset.
+This data is stored in the `data/redsea/` directory within this repository.
+Throughout the rest of this README, we'll just refer to this dataset as "the Redsea dataset", "Redsea", or something like that.

 ### What will this README cover?

-The **"Getting started with Songbird"** section will briefly go over basic usage of Songbird both outside and inside of QIIME 2, using a subset of the [Redsea metagenome dataset](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5315489/) as an example dataset.
+The **"Getting started with Songbird"** section will briefly go over basic usage of Songbird both outside and inside of QIIME 2, using the Redsea dataset (see above) as an example.
-It will also discuss ways of checking the fit of the model Songbird creates, in order to validate that it looks reasonable.
+This section will also discuss ways of checking the fit of the model Songbird creates, in order to validate that it looks reasonable.

 The next main section of the README, **FAQs**, will cover some common questions asked about Songbird in a variety of situations.
 If you have a question about